princeton-pli/VLM_S2H/README.md

 cd LLaVA-CC3M-Pretrain-595K
 unzip images.zip
 ```
+Note: some of the images in the chat.json file may no longer be available in the images.zip due to copyright.
+You may have to delete some of the entries in the json file if the images are not available.

-Next prepare the visual instruction tuning data from EAGLE
+Next, prepare the visual instruction tuning data from EAGLE using the following commands

 ```Shell
 cd $PROJECT_DIR/pretraining_data
 git lfs install